Thirteen Years' War (1454–1466): Forces of belligerents

 The main part of the Polish army of that period was conscripted.
 All noblemen, when called by the king, had to appear accompanied by their village-mayors and village-administrators.
 Cities gave wagons with horses, food, and service to them (including escorts).
 Units were divided into choragwie (standards) of two kinds: family, which were made by very large clans, and land which were from nobles from particular territory.
 Peasants also participated as infantrymen.
 The highest command belonged to the king.
 The total army could amount to 30,000 cavalry.

 From the beginning of the 15th century, the Polish Crown started to hire mercenaries, who usually fought under the flag of St. George (especially Bohemian (Czech) mercenaries).
 The flag was either a red cross on white, or a white cross on red; the latter was used only when two Bohemian units met on opposite sides of a battlefield and had to be differentiated.
 The concept of tabor, learned from the Bohemians, was an important tactic.

 The Poles had artillery, at first primitive cannons such as bombards.
 Pistols, or handguns, were used but were ineffective.
 More important were crossbows, which, when properly used, could cause large losses.

 The army of the Prussian estates consisted of conscripts and small units provided by cities (around 750 people per unit).
 In total they could provide about 16,000 soldiers, plus a few thousand armed peasant infantry.
 They also had more artillery than the Polish army.

-The Prussian cities were also able to raise a small navy, partially from armed trade ships, partially from hired privateers from other cities.
+The Prussian cities were also able to raise a sizable navy, partially from armed trade ships, partially from hired privateers from other cities.

 The Teutonic Order in 1454 lost most of its arsenals, but later it was able to raise armies from loyal knights (free Prussians) and peasants.
 However, most of its forces were hired mercenaries, mainly from Germany and Bohemia.